KovaaK/SensitivityMatcher/README.md

 1) Perform rotation(s) to determine if the guess undershoots or overshoots.
 2) Responding to under/overshoot, use the hotkeys listed below to nudge upper/lower bounds.
 3) Repeat the process until the script converges on the increment being measured.
+4) You can then convert the measurement to any game you like using the initial procedures.
+Or, if the game is already listed, you can simply select it to convert the value immediately.

 Press `Alt` `-` to nudge bound for overshoots.